clark-mu/warehouse-inventory-system/README.md

 ****

 If you find any bug, and a fix for that bug, please leave a comment on the github page for this project and i will push the change into the master branch.

+***
+It is a fast and light weight stock management software.
+Unfortunately Siamon didn't update for couple of years.
+To make more people able to use this, I added i18n (Multi-languages) to this project.
+You can download the POEdit or anyother .po editor to modify the language pack from locale folder.
+***

 ### Installing this application is fairly easy, just follow these steps: